Photography and gravestone recording

 Some inscriptions were easy to read:

-Some were not as easy to read:
+Some were not so easy to read:

 The group envision that sometime in the future the resultant images together with the inscriptions transcribed as they appear on the stone will be available as part of an online database.